zipvilization/Zipvilization/status/index.md

 That begins at Genesis.

+> **Zipvilization exists.**
+>
+> **Its history has not begun.**

 ---

 # How to Read This Page

 Different parts of Zipvilization are at very different stages.

-A concept can be completely defined without being live.
+A concept can be completely defined without being implemented.

-A system can be built without having real data yet.
+A system can be built without being live.

 An architecture can be ready while its final infrastructure remains deliberately undecided.

-And some parts of Zipvilization are designed to continue evolving.
+And some parts of Zipvilization are designed to continue evolving indefinitely.

 For that reason, this page does not use a single percentage to describe the entire project.